ricardocarvalhods/academic-kickstart/content/news/aistats20.md

 ---
-title: "Paper accepted to AISTATS 2020 on differentially private top-k selection"
+title: "Withdraw of paper accepted to AISTATS 2020 on differentially private top-k selection"
-date: "2020-01-06"
+date: "2020-02-24"
 all_day: true
 category: [News]
 lang: en-US